2019 Drive 05/31/2019Can you lend a hand? GET STARTED TODAY

 Although it was recognised by most it needed to change urgently, the internal politics and policies meant that was not happening.
 Real change only happened after 1972 with the change in high level staff and attitudes leading to the creation of programs like Red Flag.

 F-4C-23-MC 1966 (USAF)

 After the dismal F-4 air-to-air results the USN decided its F-4 pilots had not been adequately trained properly.
 Being ‘fleet defense’, training was based on using missiles and they had even abolished the Fleet Air Gunnery Unit in that time.
 Thus, air-to-air combat skills had deteriorated. [note: this didn’t apply to the well-trained F-8 crews of course that had far better results]

 This lead in 1969 to the creation of the Navy Fighter Weapons School (Top Gun) to get the Navy F-4 crews back to speed.
-The Navy also improved the technical side - they didn’t have ‘Combat Tree’, but had significantly better AIM-9 versions such as the D/G/H.
+The Navy also improved the technical side - including better over land detection with the ALQ-91 ( Similar to ‘Combat Tree’), and had significantly better AIM-9 versions such as the D/G/H.

 F-4J from VF-114 (US Navy)

 How did the different attitudes to training work out for the USAF?